Did you know there are 4 physical and emotional phases[1] our bodies go through during the time of arousal?

 Phase 2: Plateau

-During phase 2, all the same things going on in phase 1 will continue to intensify until they reach a plateau.
+During phase 2, all the same things going on in Phase 1 will continue to intensify until they reach a plateau.

 The clit will become extra sensitive, so much so that it retracts itself to avoid direct stimulation.
-The testicles begin to tighten, and the penis begins to lubricate as it gets ready for ejaculation (pre-cum).

-At this time the body may also experience some muscle spasms.
+At this time, the body may also experience some muscle spasms.
 This is full-blown arousal.

 Phase 2 can take a few seconds to a few minutes to reach its peak.
 Staying in this stage for an extended time results in sexual frustration.